 - Remove any loose, papery wrappers from your garlic bulb (leaving the bulb intact).

 - Place whole bulbs inside your garlic roaster (or wrap the whole bulb in aluminum foil if you don’t have a garlic roaster).

 - Place garlic roaster into the oven.
-Bake for 45 mintues, or until very soft.
+Bake for 45 minutes, or until very soft.
 Cooking times may vary depending on the roaster used.
-(If using foil, place the wrapped bulbs on a parchment lined baking sheet and bake.)
+(If using foil, place the wrapped bulbs on a parchment-lined baking sheet and bake.)